Joy Reid: What It's Really Like As A Black Female Anchor During This Election

 This country has a fraught racial legacy that culminated in the election of Barack Obama in 2008.
 But issues surrounding gender have at times been just as toxic.
 Women waited 55 years after the ratification of the 15th Amendment, which gave African-American men the right to vote, to see the franchise extended to them.
 Many formerly enslaved Black women didn’t live to see the day when they could cast a ballot.

-Meanwhile, Black women have carried a twin burden of racial and gender identity, one that colours the way we are perceived, in the workplace, in politics, and now, in the White House.
+Meanwhile, Black women have carried a twin burden of racial and gender identity, one that colors the way we are perceived, in the workplace, in politics, and now, in the White House.

 This country has a fraught racial legacy that culminated in the election of Barack Obama in 2008.
 But issues surrounding gender have at times been just as toxic.
 Women waited 55 years after the ratification of the 15th Amendment, which gave African-American men the right to vote, to see the franchise extended to them.
 Many formerly enslaved Black women didn’t live to see the day when they could cast a ballot.

-Meanwhile, Black women have carried a twin burden of racial and gender identity, one that colours the way we are perceived, in the workplace, in politics, and now, in the White House.
+Meanwhile, Black women have carried a twin burden of racial and gender identity, one that colors the way we are perceived, in the workplace, in politics, and now, in the White House.

 Advertisement